CU-Robotics/buff-code/README.md

   - buffpy: A python package to handle the ugly backend
     - bin: binaries (buffpy, teensy, run)
     - lib: installed files (only python3 atm)
     - config: A place for any and all setup/configuration/secret files
       - install: Files containing install info
       - lib: File containing misc info
       - sensitive: shhh... it's a secret
+    - scripts: arbitrary scripts (installs & entrypoints)
+    - buff.bash: a setup script (needs to be run every development session, docker runs this automatically)
   - data: a Temporary folder for handling data (should get cleared regularly, if missing will cause issues)
   - docs: A better verion of this document (moving to wiki)
-  - scripts: arbitrary scripts (installs & entrypoints)
   - src: The source code for our controllers
     - buff_ros
       - Our misc ros package